 “Did you hear that?”
 Basile asked.
 “She said, pretty rotten.”

 As per statements found in Leland’s report, the sons acted the way they did because they felt Basile was trying to take control of Holm’s finances.

-Celeste Holm and sons no longer speaking
+Celeste Holm and sons

 Ultimately, Celeste Holm and her sons severed ties.
 According to Leland’s piece, in his book of memoirs, Possiplex, Holm’s older son and Internet pioneer Theodor Holm Nelson, 74, doesn’t mention his mother by name.
 (His father was film director / producer Ralph Nelson.)